AustinBoyuJiang/ArtifAI/README.md

 ### Deployment
 Once satisfied with the model's performance, deploy it as a service or integrate it into your software.
 Keep in mind that real-world data can be different, so continuously monitor your model's performance.

+### Outreach and Engagement
+To enhance the project's visibility and impact, we will implement a targeted outreach and engagement strategy.
+Our focus will be on establishing connections with art schools, universities, and professional art platforms such as ArtStation and Pixiv.
+By showcasing the ArtifAI Detector at educational institutions and on renowned art platforms, we aim to educate and empower artists and creators in distinguishing between human-created and AI-generated art.
+This initiative will involve workshops, presentations, and collaborations that highlight the tool's utility in preserving the integrity of artistic creation.
+Through these efforts, we aspire to foster a community of informed users who value the authenticity and originality of human artistry.

 ### Continuous Learning
 If possible, set up a feedback loop where users can correct the model's predictions.
 This new data can be used to retrain and improve your model over time.